mylescarey2019/Word-Guess-Java/UseCases-PsuedoCode.md

 1.  user starts bash session

 2.  user begins with java program in terminal
-    1. displays 'Welcome to Word Guess - US Presidential Edition'
+    1. displays 'Welcome to com.example.wordapi.Word Guess - US Presidential Edition'
     2. displays 'Solve each of the 44 president name puzzles, use keyboard A through Z'
     3. displays 'You lose the puzzle if you accumlate 6 miss quesses, lets begin'
     4. displays the 'word is:   - - - - -    -    - - - -'  (for GEORGE W BUSH)